mustardamus/generator-grail/README.md

 ## `yo grail:create` - Create a frontend component

-This generator quickly creates a Script, Template and/or Style for a component.
+This generator quickly creates a Script, Template, Style and/or a Test for a component.